Entries – Comprehensive System Overview

 - Random/seeding utilities for IDs (

-) - Subprocess & Git support (
+request_identifier,event/id) - Subprocess & Git support (

-for versioned commits and audit) - Scheduler for periodic jobs & Notifier Service for external alerts
+command,gitstorefor versioned commits and audit) - Scheduler for periodic jobs & Notifier Service for external alerts

 - AI transcription for media attachments (transcription, analysis)